-The Master of Financial (MFI) program is designed as a 12 month (3 term) program comprised of 9 half courses [4.5 full course equivalents (FCEs)], STA 2546 H (0.25 FCE) Data Analytics In Practice, one Statistical Sciences level 4000 graduate course related to finance/insurance (0.25 FCE), and an industrial internship (1.0 FCE).
+The Master of Financial Insurance (MFI) program is designed as a 12 month (3 term) program comprised of 9 half courses [4.5 full course equivalents (FCEs)], STA 2546 H (0.25 FCE) Data Analytics In Practice, one Statistical Sciences level 4000 graduate course related to finance/insurance (0.25 FCE), and an industrial internship (1.0 FCE).
 Students proceed through the program as a single cohort, following a common course of study which is fully integrated and computer-laboratory intensive.
 Course projects and assignments are designed to integrate the material from multiple courses and their application in a real-world practical contexts.
 Excellence in communication and presentation skills is emphasized in both the oral and written components of the projects.

 All core courses ( with the exception of STA 2546 H and the elective STA45** H) in this program are 0.5 FCE which run for twelve (12) weeks and meet for three (3) hours per week (excluding tutorials / computer labs).
 All courses are required and there are no options in the selection of courses.

 The list below illustrates the time-line and collection of courses that students must complete each term.

 Term 1: Fall

 An internship is required for all MFI students.
 The internship provides a strong experiential learning component and students must complete a detailed report, and deliver a presentation of their findings.
 Students must complete the following:

 All students submit a project proposal to the Program Director along with the name of the advisor by April 15.
 The proposal will be evaluated and modifications will be made if necessary.
 Final approval is required by May 15.